sweeneychris/TheiaSfM/docs/source/ransac.rst

    then progressively sampling the rest of the data set.
 In the worst case, this algorithm degenerates to RANSAC, but typically is significantly faster.

-  .. function:: Prosac(const RansacParams& params, const Estimator& estimator)
+.. function:: Prosac::Prosac(const RansacParams& params, const Estimator& estimator)

-  **NOTE:** the :func:`Estimate` method for prosace assumes the data is sorted
+  ..
+NOTE:: The :func:`Estimate` method for prosace assumes the data is sorted
     by quality!
 That is, that the highest quality data point is first, and the worst quality data point is last in the input vector.